Robustness of the quantum Mpemba effect against state-preparation errors: Effect of state-preparation errors on accelerated thermalisation

 As described in Eq.~\eqref{u2}, the preparation of a state that is orthogonal to the slowest decaying mode is generated by a unitary rotation $U(s)$ for a state specific choice of $s$.
 To investigate the impact of imperfect preparation of this state on thermalisation, we consider an effective value

 with $\varepsilon$ standing for an error in the rotation angle.
 This results in a finite overlap with the slowest decaying mode of the dynamics that increases with $\varepsilon$.

-Fig.~\ref{fig:dicke_model_therm} shows the results reported in Ref.~\cite{Carollo_2021} for a random pure state of the Dicke model with $N=40$ spins and parameters $\omega = \kappa = g=1$ given in units of $\Omega$.
+Fig.~\ref{fig:dicke_model_therm} shows the results reported in Ref.~\cite{Carollo_2021} for the Dicke model with $N=40$ spins and parameters $\omega = \kappa = g=1$ given in units of $\Omega$.
+The initial state of the system is a random pure state drawn from the Fubini-Study measure, and the same is true of all subsequent figures.
+Results are shown for a single initial state, as system behaviour is similar for varying states from the Fubini-Study measure.
 The distance from equilibrium $\Delta$ is shown as a function of time $t$, also given in units of $\Omega$, with the original state decaying at a rate proportional to $e^{l_2t}$ and the accurately orthogonalised state decaying at an accelerated rate proportional to $e^{l_3t}$.
 The QME effect is exhibited and characterised by the crossing occurring at $t_c\approx95$.
 We also include the thermalisation dynamics of orthogonalised states prepared with error $\varepsilon$ in the rotation procedure.
 These states initially exhibit the same exponentially increased thermalisation rate as the accurately prepared state and the presence of the QME.
 As error is introduced into the state preparation, the thermalisation rate exhibits a return to that of the original state mid-way through the evolution.
 This change occurs progressively sooner as $\varepsilon$ increases, resulting in a greatly increased total thermalisation time.

 To investigate the relationship between error in state preparation and reduction in thermalisation speed-up, we first express $\Delta(|\rho\rangle\rangle, |\rho_{ss}\rangle\rangle)$ in terms of the overlap coefficients $c_\alpha$.
 The difference between $|\rho(t)\rangle\rangle$ and $|\rho_{ss}\rangle\rangle$ can be expressed as